 Senior Editor for the Journal of Neuroscience and an Associate Editor of

-Dr. Przedborski is the current President of the World Parkinson Coalition and will be co-chairing the WPC 2016 with Dr. Jon Stoessl.
+Dr. Przedborski is the current President of the World Parkinson Coalition and founding member of the Coalition.
+He will be co-chairing the WPC 2016 with Dr. Jon Stoessl.

 A. Jon Stoessl, CM, MD, FRCPC, Professor and Head of Neurology and Director of the Pacific Parkinson's Research Centre and National Parkinson Foundation Centre of Excellence at UBC and Vancouver Coastal Health, and been tapped to co-chair the third World Parkinson Congress.
 He holds a Tier 1 Canada Research Chair in Parkinson's Disease and directs the CIHR Team in Parkinson's and a Pacific Alzheimer Research Foundation Centre grant on Overlap Syndromes Resulting in Dementia.

 Dr. Stoessl has worked closely with the Parkinson Society Canada as their past Chair of the Scientific Advisory Board for and is well respected among his peers and the community of people living with Parkinson's across Canada.